-The Board continues to participate with Credit Union Director Achievement (CUDA) training, nine of twelve Directors have graduated from the program.
-Nine of our twelve Directors and four of the Executive Management team have completed The Professional Director Certification Program[TM], a training program delivered by Governance Solutions.
-This intensive and comprehensive training on corporate governance results in participants earning the Professional Director (Pro.Dir[TM]) designation.
+Seven Directors and the three Executive Management members have completed The Professional Director Certification ProgramTM, a training program delivered by Governance Solutions.
+This intensive and comprehensive training on corporate governance results in participants earning the Professional Director (Pro.DirTM) designation.
 This achievement demonstrates the commitment of the credit union to having strong and effective governance practices.
 The Board and Executive team continue to participate in continuing education opportunities for their designation.

+Greg Hannay, PRO.DIR

+Board President

-Greg Hannay, PRO.DIR Board President Representative of District #2
+Representative of District #2

 Elected to the Prairie Centre Board of Directors in 2009.
 Farmer/Seed Cleaning Plant Owner.
 Chair of the Governance Committee.
-Sits on the Audit & Risk Committee and the Conduct Review Committee.
+Sits on the Audit & Risk Committee and the Conduct Review Committee and CEO Search Committee.
 Director of PCCU Insurance Ltd.

 Keith Collins, DIP.
-AG., PRO.DIR 3rd Vice President Representative of District #1
+AG., PRO.DIR 2nd Vice President Representative of District #1

 Elected to the Prairie Centre Board of Directors in 2009.
 Farmer.
-Sits on the Audit and Risk Committee, Conduct Review Committee and Governance Committee.
+Sits on the Audit and Risk Committee, Conduct Review Committee, and Governance Committee.